-Fees paid to Hartford Consulting, Inc. (the "Consultant"), a company owned by William R. Andrus, a director of HIIG, for insurance industry related consulting services were nominal in the three months ended March 31, 2016 and 2015.
-Compensation expense relating to RSUs issued to the Consultant for the three months ended March 31, 2016 and 2015 was nominal and \$0.1 million, respectively, and the amounts were included in the consolidated statements of profit and other comprehensive income (loss) under share-based compensation expense.
-At March 31, 2016, a liability of \$0.1 million (December 31, 2015 - \$0.1 million) had been accrued in the consolidated statements of financial position with respect to outstanding RSUs held by the Consultant.
+Fees paid to Hartford Consulting, Inc. (the "Consultant"), a company owned by William R. Andrus, a director of HIIG, for insurance industry related consulting services were nominal in the three and six months ended June 30, 2016 and 2015.
+Compensation expense relating to RSUs issued to the Consultant was nominal for the three and six months ended June 30, 2016, and \$0.1 million and \$0.2 million for the three and six months ended June 30, 2016, and \$0.1 million and \$0.2 million for the three and six months ended June 30, 2016, and \$0.1 million (loss) profit and other comprehensive income (loss) under share-based compensation expense.
+At June 30, 2016, a liability of \$0.1 million (December 31, 2015 - \$0.1 million) had been accrued in the consolidated statements of financial position with respect to outstanding RSUs held by the Consultant.

 On May 28, 2015, pursuant to the 2015 Concurrent Private Placement, 6,823,152 Special Warrants were sold at a price of C\$3.25 per Special Warrant to members of the Company's Board of Directors and management team, a shareholder of HIIG and members of the future Arena Group management team as well as to HIIG and certain HIIG subsidiaries for portfolio investment purposes, on terms equivalent to the other participants in the 2015 Concurrent Private Placement.
-See discussion in Section 4, Equity Financing of this MD&A. On August 31, 2015, an aggregate of 6,823,152 additional common shares of the Company were issued under the 2015 Concurrent Private Placement upon the deemed exercise of the Special Warrants.
+See discussion in Section 4, Equity Financing of this MD&A. On August 31, 2015, an aggregate of 6,823,152 additional common shares of the Company were issued under the 2015 Concurrent Private Placement upon the deemed conversion of the 2015 Subscription Receipts issued on the deemed exercise of the Special Warrants.
 The aggregate gross proceeds from the 2015 Concurrent Private Placement to the Company was \$16.8 million.